zendframework/zend-servicemanager/doc/book/migration.md

 factory logic has the same signature.

-In v2, the abstract factory defined the method `canCreateServiceWithName()`; in v3, this is renamed to `has()`, and the method also now receives only two arguments, the container and the requested service name.
+In v2, the abstract factory defined the method `canCreateServiceWithName()`; in v3, this is renamed to `canCreate()`, and the method also now receives only two arguments, the container and the requested service name.

 ### DelegatorFactoryInterface